-The Group regularly reviews its operational risks via the maintenance of a group wide risk register, based on the probability and impact of each risk.
+The Group regularly reviews its operational risks via the maintenance of a Group wide risk register, based on the probability and impact of each risk.
 Risks are assessed via management and reviewed by the internal risk committee, comprising of senior managers representing all business functions.
-Where required, the business will implement changes to reduce the risk to manageable levels and to ensure it aligns to the Directors appetite for risk.